shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 # User research

-## Target audience and  Participant G
+## Target audience and Participant Demographics

 The primary audience for my story are:
 Consumers/Diners: They can make informed dining choices based on inspection results and their correlations with restaurant ratings and price category